Belinț: History

+Belinț

 Belinț has been inhabited since prehistoric times and was built in the vicinity of the ancient settlement of Tapia.
 In the 10th century it belonged to Voivodeship of Glad and then to the medieval district of Bel.
 The first recorded mention of Belinț dates from 1285 (Becl).
 In 1369 it is documented under the name Belenche, as property of the Beșan family.
 Within the commune there was also the village of Tătăraș, and the Ottoman defters from the 16th century speak about two localities: Belințul de Jos ("Lower Belinț") and Belințul de Sus ("Upper Belinț"), belonging to the Horasty (Horescu) family.
 Count Mercy's map shows Belinț inhabited by Romanians, belonging to the district of Lugoj.
 In 1782, Nicolae Defcics and Mihai Conrad bought the locality from the Aerarium, and in 1892 it became the property of the Iankovici (Doctorovics) family.
 In 1786 the village of Darva (today, a street in Belinț) is founded by the Romanians displaced from Darova by the German, Hungarian and Slovak settlers.